EricWLaFlamme/RVFD-and-HC/README.md

 - **Holographic Calculus (HC)**
 - **The Prime Modulation Constant \( \chi \)**

 These frameworks establish a deterministic, prime-indexed vibrational model of reality.
 From this structure, all known physical constants are derived, including the introduction of a new constant: \( \chi \).
+Included also are designs given freely to the public to use as they see fit.

 ---